pointcove-rblx/guidelines/README.md

 ## Section D - Registered Sub-Operations
 ### Section D1 - Kumo Airlines
 Kumo Airlines is a subgroup of Pointcove with partial ownership.
-It is managed by comis and Pointcove UM.s all This subgroup is creating.
+It is managed by comis and Pointcove UM.
 ### Section D2 - Pointcove SecureTeam
 Pointcove SecureTeam is a suboperation of Pointcove with complete management by Pointcove UM.
 Pointcove is creating its own guidelines that will be placed here on top of the Pointcove guidelines.
 ### Section D3 - Freshwater Schools